natashk/Udacity-DSND-Project1/README.md

 *Almost half of respondents have Bachelor's degree.
 Next big group, just a little over 20%, have Master's degree.*

 4. How well can we predict the age of respondents?
+*With just default parameters for the model we could predict the Age with 70.4% accuracy.*

 ### Project files